Accessibility Bugs I Keep Finding in Web Apps

 }

-Sometimes I see developers add role="button" and tabindex="0" to a div instead of just using a button.
-This technically makes it accessible but it's more code, it's more fragile (you also need keyboard event handlers for Enter and Space), and it's solving a problem that doesn't need to exist.
-Use the native element.
+Sometimes I see developers add role="button" and tabindex="0" to a div instead of using the native element.
+Technically makes it accessible, but requires more code (also need keyboard event handlers for Enter and Space), is more fragile, and solves a problem that doesn't need to exist.

-Related: I also see <a> tags used as buttons when there's no URL to navigate to.
-An anchor tag without an href isn't focusable by default.
-And an anchor tag with href="#" scrolls to the top of the page.
-If the element performs an action rather than navigating somewhere, it should be a <button>.
-If it navigates somewhere, it should be an <a> with a real URL.
-The distinction matters to screen readers because they announce links and buttons differently, and users expect different behavior from each.
+Related: <a> tags without an href aren't focusable by default.
+An <a> with href="#" scrolls to the page top.
+If the element performs an action rather than navigating, use <button>.
+If it navigates, use <a> with a real URL.
+Screen readers announce links and buttons differently, and users expect different behavior from each.

-Two versions of this problem show up.
-Either the alt attribute is missing entirely, or it's present but useless.
+Two versions of this problem.
+Either the alt attribute is absent, or it's present but communicates nothing.

 <img src="revenue-chart-q4.png" />